Skip to Content

 two dogs playing on grass with ball

 Our Dog Fitness Coaches provide exercise for the dogs including on-leash walking and off-leash playing in the exercise areas.
 Dogs are to remain on leash at all times when on walks.
-Field Trips are also available if you would like to take one of our dogs to a park or hiking trail.
-Dogs will have "Adopt Me" vests to wear to wear when offsite.
-Please be prepared that most of our dogs are often over 60lbs.
+Field trips are also available if you would like to take one of our dogs to a park or hiking trail.
+Dogs will have "adopt me" vests to wear to wear when offsite.
+Please be prepared: most of our dogs are over 60 pounds.

-All Dog Volunteer Positions are for Volunteers ages 14 and up only.
-Volunteers 14-16 must have a parent or guardian present.
-Our Dogs are assigned a Collar Level based on their assessments: Green, Orange or Purple.
-All Dog Volunteers regardless of previous experience start at the Green Level.
-Advancing to Orange Level Dogs requires assessment of your skills by the Shelter Supervisor or Animal Health Technician.
-Please note: most of our Dogs tend to be Orange Level and Purple Level so it may take some time to learn how to work with them effectively and safely.
-Due to the extensive training it takes to be a Dog Volunteer, volunteers must make at least a 6 month commitment to work with the dogs.
+All dog volunteer positions are for volunteers ages 14 and up only.
+Volunteers 14-15 must have a parent or guardian present.
+Our dogs are assigned a collar level based on their assessments: green, orange or purple.
+All dog volunteers, regardless of previous experience, start at the green level.
+Advancing to orange and purple level dogs requires assessment of your skills by the Shelter Supervisor or Animal Health Technician.
+Please note: most of our dogs tend to be orange and purple level so it may take some time to learn how to work with them effectively and safely.

 dog lying on grass with red bandana